ankitmodi/ankitmodi.github.io/_posts/2020-12-21-my-year-in-books-2020.md

 <br>
 My rating: ___3 out of 5 stars___
 <br><br>
-**spoiler alert** This is a feel-good story about an endearing character.
+This is a feel-good story about an endearing character.
 Ove reminds us of a doting grandfather.
 There is a certain sweetness about Ove's love for his Saab and his disdain for men in white shirts.
 It has some beautiful & quotable paragraphs on love.
 I would have loved to explore more about his transition into liking things that he initially hated. <br/> <br/> On the flip side, the book gets repetitive after 200-odd pages.
 There's only so much that you can read about his cat, dislike for gadgets & love for tools.
 The story could have been more compact.
 Deducting one star for the length.
 <br clear="all"><br>